saracaviglia/ASD/README.md

 # ASD
-Exercises from the course of Data Structures and Algorithms
+In this repo you will find some of my exercises implemented during the course Algoritmi e Strutture Dati (Data Structures and Algorithms, University of Genoa, 2022).
+These were created with two fellow students (@marti-malcuit and @mianlorenzo).
+<h3>Topics</h3>
+  1.
+  2.
+  3.
+  4.
+  5.
+  6.
+  7.